Greta Schödl

 Donation to mumok - Museum moderner Kunst Stiftung Ludwig Wien

-Austrian artist Greta Schödl (born 1929) is an important figure within the Poesie Visiva (‘Visual Poetry’) movement.
-Her work focuses on writing as a visual element, overlaid on natural materials, textiles, and everyday objects.
+Greta Schödl (born 1929) focuses on writing as a visual element, overlaid on natural materials, textiles, and everyday objects and her work can be linked to the movement known as Poesia Visiva (‘Visual Poetry’).
 It emphasizes script's rhythm and appearance over its content, exploring the connection between language and image.

-The sculptural work Marmo di Carrara (2024) features a Carrara marble meticulously inscribed by hand with the capitalized letters of the word MARMO (Italian for "marble").
-This harmonious pattern is thoughtfully puctuated by gold dots, which are interwoven into the lettering, resembling musical notes and adding a dynamic visual rhythm.
+The sculptural work Marmo di Carrara (2024) features a marble stone meticulously inscribed by hand with the capitalized letters of the word MARMO (Italian for "marble").
+This harmonious pattern is thoughtfully punctuated by gold dots, which are interwoven into the lettering, resembling musical notes and adding a dynamic visual rhythm.

 DONATED ARTWORK